-Please send a medical note from a doctor regarding student food allergies to the Food Service Director and to Brenda Moran in the office.
+Please send a medical note from a doctor regarding student food allergies to the Food Service Director and to the Elementary Office.

 Asthma Inhalers and Epi-pens

 Students, with appropriate written permission from the physician and parent, may possess and use a metered dose inhaler or dry powder inhaler to alleviate asthmatic symptoms.
 Epinephrine (Epi-pen) is administered only in accordance with a written medication administration plan developed by the school principal and updated annually.